ghiscoding/Angular-Slickgrid/docs/styling/dark-mode.md

 ## Dark Mode

 When enabled (defaults to false), it will show the grid in Dark Mode by adding `slick-dark-mode` CSS class to the grid.
-Note that it is defined as a grid option because the grid uses a few elements that could be appended to the DOM `body` (e.g. ColumnPicker, GridMenu, LongTextEditor, CompositeEditorModal, ...) and when Dark Mode is enabled, it needs to advise all of these features that we are using Dark Mode (or Light Mode by default).
+Note that it is defined as a grid option because the grid uses a few elements that could be appended to the DOM `body` (e.g. ColumnPicker, GridMenu, LongTextEditor, CompositeEditorModal, ...) and when Dark Mode is enabled, it needs to inform all of these features that we are using Dark Mode (or Light Mode by default).
 So whenever any of these features are in play, and before it is appended to the `body`, it will add a `slick-dark-mode` (or `ms-dark-mode` for ms-select) CSS class to that element to let it know that we are in Dark Mode.

 ### Toggle Light/Dark Mode